Createdd/Writing/2020/articles/understandingCNN.md

 ### Style cost

-Again, make sure to understand the difference between style of an image and style loss of an image..
+Again, make sure to understand the difference between style of an image and style loss of an image.
 Both calculations are different.
 One is to detect the "style representation" (texture, colors, etc), the other is to compare the style of the original image with the style of the generated image.

 The novel idea here is to identify style of an image.
 This is done by
 1. Getting the feature vectors from a convolutional layer
 2. Comparing those vectors with feature vectors from another layer (finding its correlation)

 The correlation is captuered by multiplying the feature map to its transpose, resulting in the gram matrix.

 ![](../assets/understandingCNN_2020-10-10-11-34-54.png)
 from [Aditya Guptas article](https://github.com/Adi-iitd/AI-Art) under [MIT License](https://github.com/Adi-iitd/AI-Art/blob/add-license-1/LICENSE)

 Luckily the CNN provides us with multiple layers we can choose of to find its styles correctly.
 Comparing various layers and its correlations we can identify the style of an image.

-Comparing this style with the style
+So instead of using a layer’s raw output, we use the gram matrix of the feature map of an individual layer to identify the style of an image.

 The cost is the difference between those gram matrices, ie the difference of correlations.

+Now the **total** style cost is calculated in two steps:
+1. the style cost of the conv layer
+2. the style cost is multiplied to each conv layer

 ### Total variation cost